 2. COVID-19 can be serious in children.

 Logan says she has also seen kids who may have had mild symptoms of COVID-19 go on to develop long-term symptoms, like brain fog.
-It is heartbreaking to see what these children and their families go through.
-You do not want that for your child.
-And this vaccine can help you prevent it.”
+“It is heartbreaking to see what these children and their families go through.
+You do not want that for your child,” she says.

-“We will see the world get even closer to returning to normal once we get the kids vaccinated because we’ll be closer to reaching the level of herd immunity that we need,” Logan says.
+“We will see the world get closer to returning to normal once we get more kids vaccinated because we’ll be closer to reaching the level of herd immunity that we need,” Logan says.
 “As more kids get vaccinated, more things will be possible for all of us.”

 5. The vaccine is the best way to protect kids.